synthetik-technologies/blastfoam/README.md

 ## Installation

 Detailed instructions on how to install and use blastFoam are found in the [blastFoam User Guide](blastFoam_User_Guide.pdf).
-Instalation is simple and required only OpenFOAM-7 and (optionally) gnuplot be installed.
+Installation is simple and requires only OpenFOAM-7 and (optionally) gnuplot be installed.
 Basic installation steps are as follows:

 1. Create the OpenFOAM directory
 ```bash